-A naturally occurring in saliva, tears, nasal and intestinal mucous membranes as well as in the blood plasma enzyme (also Muramidase or Mucopeptid-Glucohydrolase), which against certain bacteria or. microorganisms works by breaking down their cell wall and destroying it.
-In the human body it is important for the defense against bacterial infections.
-Lysozyme is also obtained artificially from egg white and at the winemaking such as the maceration used by red wines.
-This avoids the proliferation of certain unwanted bacteria.
+One that occurs naturally in saliva, tears, nasal and intestinal mucosa as well as in blood plasma enzyme (also Muramidase or Mucopeptide-Glucohydrolase), which against certain bacteria respectively. microorganisms works by breaking down the cell wall and destroying it.
+In the human body, it is important for the defense against bacterial infections.
+Lysozyme is also obtained artificially from egg protein and in the winemaking such as the maceration used by red wines.
+This prevents the growth of certain unwanted bacteria.
 The activity of yeasts (which are immune to lysozyme) is not affected.
-This can be the malolactic fermentation avoided at all or deliberately interrupted at a specific time to a desired one acidity to reach the wine.
+So that malolactic fermentation avoided at all or interrupted at a very specific point in time to achieve a desired one acidity to reach the wine.

-Likewise, lysozyme as an anti-oxidant (antioxidant) as a replacement or supplement to sulfur dioxide used.
-In contrast to this it is especially with must or wines with high PH value effective.
-It allows an extension of the mash fermentation period, often without the addition of sulfur dioxide.
-At least this can significantly reduce the amount of sulfur dioxide needed to stabilize wines.
-Across from Acetobacter (Acetic acid bacteria) but lysozyme has no effect, since these bacteria have a protective membrane over the cell walls.
-Lysozyme is one of the oenological enzymes, Lysozyme-containing preparations count from an amount of 0.25 mg / l proteins in wine to be declared allergens,
+Lysozyme is also used as an anti-oxidant (antioxidant) as a replacement or supplement to sulfur dioxide used.
+In contrast to this, it is particularly with must or wines with high PH value effective.
+It enables the maceration time to be extended, often without the addition of sulfur dioxide.
+At least the amount of sulfur dioxide required to stabilize wines can be reduced considerably.
+Across from Acetobacter (Acetic acid bacteria) but lysozyme has no effectiveness because these bacteria have a protective membrane over the cell walls.
+Lysozyme is one of the oenological enzymes, Preparations containing lysozyme count from an amount of 0.25 mg / l proteins in wine to those who have to be declared allergens,